 Explore Chicago in a new and interesting way as we tour the city from below the streets and from high in the sky!
 First we join renowned guide Margaret Hicks as she takes us on her famous Chicago Pedway walking tour.
 The Pedway is a series of mostly indoor tunnels, introduced in 1951 to connect the Red and Blue Line subways.
-Now it is an intricate labyrinth connecting over 50 buildings with 40 blocks and over five miles of pathways, protecting pedestrians from the cold brutal winters and hot humid summers.
-This tour will talk about the fascinating Pedway, its history and how to use it, while getting a great insight into the city.
+Now it is an intricate labyrinth connecting over 50 buildings within 40 blocks.
+Over five miles of pathways protect pedestrians from the cold brutal winters and hot humid summers.
+On the tour learn about the fascinating Pedway, its history and how to use it, and get a great insight into the city.
 Learn about the different facets of Chicago, its architecture and history and how each building provides their own security making the Pedway safer than the streets.
 The Pedway, a mystery to even the most seasoned natives will challenge your logic, senses and your sense of direction.
 Find hidden entrances leading to mysterious destinations and explore interiors of famous buildings along the way.
 Among the highlights are the Thompson Center, designed by the great modernist, Helmut Jahn; City Hall, with its marble walls and stairways, mosaic vaulted ceilings and countless amazing stories of Chicago politics; Macy’s, the former iconic Marshall Field’s department store, and more!
-Later we emerge from below ground and rise to the 95th floor of the mighty John Hancock building to visit the remarkable Signature Room for a fabulous lunch overlooking the city.
+Later we emerge from below ground and rise to the 95th floor of the formerly-named John Hancock building to visit the remarkable Signature Room for lunch overlooking the city.
 This upscale spot features floor to ceiling windows and acclaimed contemporary American cuisine in an exquisite atmosphere.